The Secret to Love That Lasts

 Introduction

 The language of love is extremely complex.
-We all experience love in different ways and have different emotional needs that have to be met.
+We all experience love in different ways and have different emotional needs.
 In The 5 Love Languages, Gary Chapman outlines how we all have our own love language.
-Each of us has a specific emotional need we need met to feel loved.
+Each of us has a specific emotional need that needs to be satisfied so that we can feel loved.
 Therefore, in each romantic relationship, we need to understand our partners’ love language better.
-Only through both partners understanding the other person’s love language can strong relationships last.
+Strong relationships can last when both partners understand each other’s love language.

-The book was first published in 1992 and has since become a bestseller, with millions of copies sold worldwide.
-In the book, Chapman argues that there are five love languages that people use to express and receive love: words of affirmation, acts of service, receiving gifts, quality time, and physical touch.
-Each person has a primary love language, and understanding and speaking this language can greatly improve relationships.
+The 5 Love Languages was first published in 1992 and has since become a bestseller, with millions of copies sold worldwide.
+It explains there are five love languages that we use to express and receive love.
+These are words of affirmation, acts of service, receiving gifts, quality time, and physical touch.
+Each person has a primary love language.
+Understanding and speaking this language can greatly improve relationships.

 About Gary Chapman